 - Clean your refrigerator thoroughly, and throw out old or expired items.
 Organize the shelves so the items used regularly are prioritized.

 - Organize your kitchen for daily use, one section at a time.
 Make sure utensil drawers are neatly arranged, and that your favorite dishes and glassware are easy to access.
 Clean all surfaces and wash all items with hot soapy water so they feel fresh and new.

-- Plan to get your windows and carpets cleaned, once things get back to some semblance of normal, it’s a great way to refresh.
+- Having your windows and carpets cleaned is a great way to refresh.

-- Nows the time to get your bathroom organized anew.
+- Now is the time to get your bathroom organized anew.
 Get rid of all the items you don’t use and give the things you’re always searching for their own special spot.

-- Treat yourself to an online purchase of greenery or a flowering houseplant.
-Refreshing your indoor foliage will cleanse the air and lifts your spirit.
+- Treat yourself to a new indoor foliage or a flowering houseplant.
+Refreshing the greenery cleanses the air and lifts your spirit.

 - Clean a closet or two.
-Get rid of clothes you don’t wear.
-When the world opens up again, you can donate to charity or consign it for resale.
+Get rid of clothes you don’t wear, you can donate to charity or consign them for resale.

 - Reorganize your closet for the new season.
 Put away winter gear neatly, for easy access when needed.

 - Get your home office cleaned up and organized as well, it’s guaranteed to improved productivity.

 - Go paperless, all bills and financial statements are available online.